bmurphCRM/ChildWelfareCentralIntake/README.md

 **Repository Contents and Documents:**

-Salesforce Metadata Folders - The Salesforce Force.com IDE Plugin for Eclipse was used to extract all of the Central Intake Management application metadata from the Sslesforce Platform.
+Salesforce Metadata Folders - The Salesforce Force.com IDE Plugin for Eclipse was used to extract all of the Central Intake Management application metadata from the Salesforce Platform.
 You can use this metadata to fork, then sync to your own Salesforce org or you can use the full package installation in document #2 below.
 More information on the Force.com IDE: https://developer.salesforce.com/page/Force.com_IDE

 01 From Idea to Application in 1 Day - Child Welfare Intake Scenario.pdf - This document describes the scenario for Child Welfare agencies and their need to document all allegations for suspected abuse/neglect